davidusb-geek/emhass/docs/forecasts.md

 curl -i -H "Content-Type: application/json" -X POST -d '{"pv_power_forecast":[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93, 1164.33, 1046.68, 1559.1, 2091.26, 1556.76, 1166.73, 1516.63, 1391.13, 1720.13, 820.75, 804.41, 251.63, 79.25, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]}' http://localhost:5000/action/dayahead-optim
 ```

+You need to be careful here to send the correct amount of data on this list, the correct length.
+For example, if the data time step is defined to 1h and you are performing a day-ahead optimization, then this list length should be of 24 data points.

 ### Example using: SolCast forecast + Amber prices

 If you're using SolCast then you can define the following sensors in your system: